TheMisterFish/discord-download-request-bot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Terms of Service

+For information about the usage terms and conditions of this bot, please refer to our [Terms of Service](TERMS_OF_SERVICE.md).

 ## License

 This project is released under The Unlicense.
 This means it's free and unencumbered software released into the public domain.
 For more information, please refer to <http://unlicense.org/>